1959582_10203081198489244_274663726_n.jpg

 I knew leaving Australia on a one-way ticket ‘home’ was never going to be easy.
 I had totally embraced life down under, becoming an Australian citizen; leaping at the chance to change my ‘job’ so I could travel-write on my own terms and become an environmental protector.

-But I digress again.
-The idea of drawing a line under a project you weren’t minded to abandon –– because for the most part you were having a great experience and you didn’t want it to end; because life in the old country might have changed immeasurably –– seemed a troubling step to take.
-I had begun blogging in the first place after we made a momentous decision to uproot and move to the diametrically opposite corner of the planet.
-Now we’re back ‘home’, feeling a bit out of place still, because everyone’s life here had moved on at least a decade, for better or for worse, and… well, as I say, it was at times disorientating.
+I have to digress again.
+The idea of drawing a line under a project you weren’t ready to abandon –– because you were having a great time and didn’t want it to end; because life in the old country might have changed beyond familiarity –– seemed a troubling step to take.
+I began blogging in the first place after we made a momentous decision to uproot and move to the diametrically opposite corner of the planet.
+Now we’re back ‘home’, feeling a bit out of place still, because everyone’s life here had moved on at least a decade, for better or worse, and… well, as I say, it was a tad disorientating.
+I am currently writing this in Mallorca, having just been drenched in the heaviest downpour I’ve experienced anywhere since Queensland’s worst ‘Wet’.
+I wonder where on earth I am, in truth.

 A few weeks ago I went up to Manchester to stay with my sister-in-law for a few days.
 On one of them we nipped into the Peak District National Park and walked by the Macclesfield Canal (below).
 It was inarguably beautiful, along a flat meandering tow path by calm water, with many views to a gently Peaky backdrop.
 The country I grew up in looked green and verdant and lovely.

-And then there was this: an imposing relic from an era not that long ago that figured large in my childhood.
-The mill struck me as sad in its silence, with its broken panes and massive emptiness.
+And then there was this: an imposing relic that figured large in my childhood.
+The mill struck me as sad in its silence, with broken panes and massive emptiness.
 Are there plans for a conversion to many ‘units’ with ‘stunning views’ but also the ghosts of industrious times gone by?
 The mill is sadly a significant monument now doomed to a what-can-we-do-with-this? fate, which made me feel rather sad.

-The Vernon Mill in Stockport, not far from where I was born in Woodbank, and the Goyt Mill in Marple were outliers of the Lancashire cotton-spinning towns.
-The Goyt was built relatively late, in 1905.
-Both were built because of their close proximity to the River Goyt, a tributary of the Mersey.
+The Vernon Mill in Stockport, not far from where I was born in Woodbank, and the Goyt Mill in Marple, where I went to grammar school with two still-best friends, were outliers of the Lancashire cotton-spinning industry.
+The Goyt was built relatively late, in 1905: both existed because of their close proximity to the River Goyt, a tributary of the much more famous Mersey.

-It’s funny what you miss.
-And I wonder now, not living in Aus, or the North of England, where do I say I’m from?
+It’s funny the things you miss as time goes by.
+And I also wonder now, not living in Aus, nor the North of England, where do I say I’m from?
 Maybe it depends on where I am when I’m asked.
-Maybe I’m overthinking this!
+Maybe I’m overthinking this, but few people want to hear a long roaming tale about where you’re living these days or how your old stomping ground appears to you now!